MakerXStudio/graphql-core/README.md

 // configure the createContext function
 // TUser is inferred from `createUser`, TAugment is inferred from `augmentContext`'s return type export const createContext = createContextFactory({
-  // set the keys of the user claims (JWT payload) we want added to the request metadata passed to the requestLogger factory
+  // keys of the user claims (JWT payload) to include in the request metadata passed to the requestLogger factory
   claimsToLog: ['oid', 'aud', 'tid', 'azp', 'iss', 'scp', 'roles'],
-  // set the keys of the request info we want added to the request metadata passed to the requestLogger factory
+  // keys of the request info to include in the request metadata passed to the requestLogger factory
   requestInfoToLog: ['origin', 'requestId', 'correlationId'],
-  // use a winston child logger to add metadata to log output
+  // build the per-request logger; receives the request metadata and the resolved user
+  // e.g. enrich log output with user-derived fields like multi-tenant `instance`
-  requestLogger: (requestMetadata) => logger.child(requestMetadata),
+  requestLogger: (requestMetadata, user) => logger.child({ ...requestMetadata, instance: user?.instance }),
-  // provide a createUser function (or omit to use the default User based on JWT claims)
+  // resolve the user for each request — optional; omit to use the default User-from-JWT behaviour
-  createUser: defaultCreateUser,
+  // (required when you supply a narrower TUser generic)
+  createUser: async ({ claims }) => new AppUser(claims),
   // build the rest of the app context — annotate the return type to lock in inference
   augmentContext: (context): ExtraContext => {
     const services = createServices(context)